Orgzales/Unity-XR-NetworkMapper-Project/README.md

 		-  🗸 When cubed is touched, have it display previous data - Displays SSID BSSID and dBm when cube was created
 	- 🗸 Possibly show the range of the cube that was created wiht new prefab.
 	- 🗸 Accident: Have program test if wifi/router has access to Better secuirty | (NEEDS MORE TESTING)
-		- EX: Router is set to no security, but it still is able to check if it can have wpa2
+		- 🗸 EX: Router is set to no security, but it still is able to check if it can have wpa2

 # Step 5 Plans (2024)
-	- Has data display in a AR-hud so position does not matter and better layout
-				- add enough transparency
 	- Make New prefabs of Cubes to be Wifi Pillars
 		- Have a radius transparcy
 		- Change height of pillar based on dBm signal